jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 - Take a moment to write out your best answer for each question, 3 answers in total.
 - When asked slack your answer(s) in a thread created by the instructor

+**Note:** Do not slack your answers until the instructor has given the ok.

 <hr>

 ### Bonus - Using Conditional Logic and Ternary Operators

-Since React is all JavaScript we can use all of our previous JS expertise when trying to implement any additional, non React specific, logic.
+Since React is all JavaScript we can use all of our previous JS expertise when trying to implement additional, non React specific, logic.

-Let's add some basic conditional logic to the handleIncrement/handleDecrement that will reset the count to 0 if it meets a specific threshold.
+Let's add some basic conditional logic to the `handleIncrement/handleDecrement` that will reset the count to 0 if it meets a specific threshold.

 #### IF/ELSE